cloudflare/cloudflare-docs/content/pages/how-to/refactor-a-worker-to-pages-functions.md

 # General refactoring steps

-1. Remove `addEventListener()` method and it's event response and replace this with the appropriate `OnRequest` method.
+1. Remove the `addEventListener()` method and its event response and replace it with the appropriate `OnRequest` method.

-2. Pass `context` object as argment to your new `OnRequest` method to be able to access your `request`,`env`,`params` and `next`.
+2. Pass the `context` object as an argment to your new `OnRequest` method to access your `request`,`env`,`params` and `next`.

-3. Handle logic that needs to be executed before or after route handles with middleware.
-Learn more about [using Middleware](/pages/platform/functions/#adding-middleware) in the Functions documentation
+3.Handle logic must be executed before or after route handles with middleware.
+Learn more about [using Middleware](/pages/platform/functions/#adding-middleware) in the Functions documentation.